clemsos/writings/_quora/2013-02-14-Web-Censorship-in-China-What-are-the-statistics-of-tweets-censored-and-taken-down-on-Sina-Weibo-Is-there-a-way-just-to-keep-a-history-of-that.md

 title: |
     Web Censorship in China: What are the statistics of tweets censored and taken down on Sina Weibo?
-Is there a way just to keep a history of that? - Quora
+Is there a way just to keep a history of that?
 ---

 An extensive answer to this question can be found in the paper behind.\